 Incentive programs can boost performance by anywhere from 25 to 44%

 Take note that all cash bonuses are added to an employee’s wages.
 That’s because the IRS defines cash bonuses as “non-discretionary bonuses.”
 As such, they must be included in an employee’s wages when calculating overtime.

 For instance, if an employee earns a $500 bonus for exceeding his production goals over a four-week period, then that $500 bonus must be divided by four, and $125 allocated to each of the weeks during that four-week period.

 If the employee worked overtime during any of those weeks, the employee’s overtime pay must be recalculated for each of those weeks and the additional pay added to the employee’s wages.
 Bonuses are supplemental wages, so they must be added to the employee’s paycheck, and they are subject to tax withholding according to the supplemental wage withholding rules.

-Learn how to motivate your employees with incentives, bonuses, and awards with our eBook.
+Learn how to better motivate employees with our eBook.